glennj/exercism.io/python/black-jack/README.md

 Your function will have to decide if the upcoming ace will get a value of 1 or a value of 11, and return that value.
 Remember: the value of the hand with the ace needs to be as high as possible _without_ going over 21.

-**Hint**: if we already have an ace in hand then its value would be 11.
+**Hint**: if we already have an ace in hand, then the value for the upcoming ace would be 1.

 ```python
 >>> value_of_ace('6', 'K')